olaf-olaf/finalProjectOld/DESIGN.md

 ### DrumController design

 The DrumController class will create a singleton that is used to control the drumpads.
 It stores a DrumPad class for each pad on the interface.
 It also has two methods.
-One for replaceing the hits of every pad when the users selects a new drumkit and one for changing the amount of effects used on the samples.
+One for replacing the hits of every pad when the users selects a new drumkit and one for changing the amount of effects used on the samples.

 ``` Swift
 class DrumController {